 Date – A date provided in mm/dd/yyyy format.

-Date & Time – A combination of time and date provided in mm/dd/yyyy hh:mm am format.
+Date & Time – A combination of time and date provided in mm/dd/yyyy hh:mm am format when the customer is filling out the form.
+Treat this as a time stamp.

 Dropdown - A field that contains one or more of the options in a user-defined list of options.
 When clicked on, this field displays the list of options for the user to select.
 The user can select multiple options by holding down the Control key while selecting.
 The list of allowable values is defined when the dropdown field is created.